fdiakh/nodeset-rs/README.md

 # Description

 `nodeset` is a Rust library and command-line tool (`ns`) that deals with nodesets.
-It is heavily inspired by [clustershell](https://cea-hpc.github.io/clustershell/) and aims at supporting the same nodeset representation.
+It is heavily inspired by [clustershell](https://cea-hpc.github.io/clustershell/) and aims at supporting the same nodeset representation in Rust.
+It also provides a C API for use in other languages.

 A nodeset is a set of names which are generally indexed over one or more integer dimensions such as `node1` or `r1sw2-port0`.
 Large nodesets can be represented